T.A.G. Hungerford Award

 The City of Fremantle T.A.G.
 Hungerford Award is given biennially to a full-length manuscript of fiction or narrative non-fiction by a Western Australian author previously unpublished in book form.
 It is sponsored by the City of Fremantle, Fremantle Press, Fremantle Library and The West Australian.

+History and purpose

 First established in 1988, the award was set up to discover and develop new writers from Western Australia who have not previously been published in book form.
 In 2010 the prize money was doubled to $12,000.

 As of 2018, the City of Fremantle pledged to support the award for a further six years.
 The prize money received by the winner will be $15,000 for the 2020, 2022 and 2024 award.

 The winner receives a cash prize and a publishing contract with Fremantle Press.
 Many of the shortlisted writers also go on to be offered publishing contracts either by Fremantle Press or other publishing houses.

 The Award is named in honour of Tom Hungerford, a prominent Western Australian writer.